nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The event time must be given in 24-hr format e.g., 0000 to 2359.

 * Managera cannot accept duplicate events.
-An event is considered duplicate if all of its attributes (name, date, time) are identical with those of an existing event.
+An event is considered duplicate it shares the same name **and** date (time not considered) with those of an existing event.
+When adding a new event, please ensure that it has a different name or different date from those that already exist in Managera.
-* If an event to be added shares identical attributes with an existing event, but one of them lacks a time, they are treated as two different events.
-(The new event will be added)
-* An event is not considered duplicate if at least one of its attributes is different.

 Example Usage:
 * `addEvent n/CS2100 Finals d/2021-11-20 t/0900` - Adds an Event "CS2100 Finals" on 20th November 2021 9:00am